-Traditionally, unbiased learning-to-rank practitioners train small ranking models with LTR features such as BM25 [47] or TF-IDF [46] as input [3, 40, 54].
-To investigate the role of semantic embeddings and the interaction of ULTR with language model training on such a large dataset, we train two types of models: transformer-based language models trained from scratch following the MonoBERT cross-encoder [38], and multi-layer perceptron-based reranking models, that take as input either traditional LTR features or fixed query-document embeddings obtained by the language models.
+Traditionally, unbiased learning-to-rank practitioners train small ranking models with LTR features such as BM25 [48] or TF-IDF [47] as input [3, 41, 55].
+To investigate the role of semantic embeddings and the interaction of ULTR with language model training on such a large dataset, we train two types of models: transformer-based language models trained from scratch following the MonoBERT cross-encoder [39], and multi-layer perceptron-based reranking models, that take as input either traditional LTR features or fixed query-document embeddings obtained by the language models.

 5.2.1 Language models.
-We train cross-encoders on the Baidu-ULTR dataset from scratch in Jax [8], building on the FlaxBERT implementation from Huggingface.10 The input to our BERT models is: [CLS] query [SEP] doc_title [SEP] doc_abstract.
-Following previous work on Baidu-ULTR [17, 64], we truncate the input to a maximum length of 128 tokens.
-Compared to the original BERT training scheme [25], we keep the masked-language modeling task (masking 30% of input tokens at random) but discard the nextsentence prediction task.
-Instead, we follow the MonoBERT [38] setup and apply a linear layer to the BERT CLS token to output a click prediction score.
+We train cross-encoders on the Baidu-ULTR dataset from scratch in Jax [8], building on the FlaxBERT implementation from Huggingface.
+The input to our BERT models is: [CLS] query [SEP] doc_title [SEP] doc_abstract.
+Following [17, 65], we truncate the input to a maximum length of 128 tokens.
+Compared to the original BERT training scheme [25], we keep the masked-language modeling task (masking 30% of input tokens at random) but discard the next-sentence prediction task.
+Instead, we follow the MonoBERT [39] setup and apply a linear layer to the BERT CLS token to output a click prediction score.
 We train multiple models with different click-based loss functions: naive click prediction with a pointwise (binary cross-entropy) and a listwise (softmax cross-entropy) loss, pointwise and listwise IPS, a pointwise two-tower loss, and a listwise DLA loss (see Section 4).
-All loss functions were built on top of the Rax library [31].
+All loss functions were built on top of the Rax library [32].

-We keep the architecture of the original $BERT{base}$ model, using 12 transformer layers, 12 attention heads, 768 output dimensions, and, following Chen et al. [17], a vocabulary size of 22, 000.
-All language models are trained with a batch size of 256 (4 × 64) for 2 million gradient steps, i.e., on 512 million documents.
-Training each base model on four GPUs (NVIDIA H100-80GB) takes around 46 hours, which is a speed-up of almost 50% compared to an early PyTorch implementation of ours using the exact same library, architecture, and hardware.
-We use the AdamW optimizer [36] with a fixed learning rate of 5×10^{-5} and a weight decay of 0.01.
-Given the substantial compute invested to train each language model, we rely on prevalent default parameters for BERT (listed in our repository).
+We keep the architecture of the original BERT{base} model, using 12 transformer layers, 12 attention heads, 768 output dimensions, and, following Chen et al. [17], a vocabulary size of 22,000.
+All language models are trained with a batch size of 256 (4 \times 64) for 2 million gradient steps, i.e., on 512 million documents.
+Training each base model on four GPUs (NVIDIA H100-80GB) takes around

-10https://huggingface.co/docs/transformers/model_doc/bert#transformers.
-FlaxBertForPreTraining
+$[\]overline{^{10}} https://huggingface.co/docs/transformers/model_doc/bert#transformersFlaxBertForPreTraining$